 The H-IIA launch vehicle is Japan's primary large-scale launch vehicle, which uses liquid oxygen and liquid hydrogen as a propellant.
 It was developed by JAXA, building upon the technology developed for Japan's first, purely domestic launch vehicle, the H-II.

-H-IIA202, with two solid boosters, has launch capability of 4 tonnes to a geostationary transfer orbit, and the H-IIA204, with four sold boosters, has launch capability of 6 tonnes.
+H-IIA202, with two solid boosters, has launch capability of 4 tonnes to a geostationary transfer orbit, and the H-IIA204, with four solid boosters, has launch capability of 6 tonnes.
 The LE-5B second-stage engine is restartable, and can accommodate multiple launch missions.
-After the technology transfer from JAXA, Mitsubishi Heavy Industries, Ltd. took over the H-IIA launch service operations, starting with the launch of H-IIA Launch Vehicle No.13 in 2007.
-In 2009, the company signed a contract with its first international client, after receiving a launch order for South Korea's Earth observing satellite KOMPSAT-3, which is scheduled for launch with JAXA's Earth observing satellite GCOM-W in 2011.
+After the technology transfer from JAXA, Mitsubishi Heavy Industries, Ltd. took over the H-IIA launch service operations, starting with the launch of the H-IIA Launch Vehicle No.13 in 2007.
+In 2009, the company signed a contract with its first international client, South Korea's Earth observation satellite KOMPSAT-3, which was launched with JAXA's Earth observation satellite GCOM-W in 2011.

 DS2000 is a standard geostationary communications satellite bus made by one of Japan's major general electronics manufacturers, Mitsubishi Electric Corporation.
 It has achieved 8-kW power generation in a satellite with a launch weight of approx. 4 tonnes, and can achieve up to a maximum of 12 kW.
 The experience and achievements Mitsubishi Electric has derived from participating in JAXA space projects over the last few decades are incorporated in this high powered and highly reliable platform.